-About thirteen kilometres from downtown Belgrade in Serbia is a hidden gem called Hotel Sucevic.
+About thirteen kilometers from downtown Belgrade in Serbia is a hidden gem called Hotel Sucevic.
 Set in the hillsides of Avala you will find something unexpected.

 There are two main buildings set in a beautiful garden environment, just a short drive from the bypass.